MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Concept: Entities</h3>
+                                                    <h3>Concept: Entity Programming Model</h3>
-                                                    <p>Entities provide a robust set of features ranging from per player data storage to groups and clans.
-Learn about entities and how to apply them to your game.</p>
+                                                    <p>The new Entity Programming model provides your game access to the breadth of PlayFab features in a consistent way across your game's title configuration, player data, groups and more.
+Learn about the new entity programming model and how to utilize them in your game.</p>
                                                 </div>
                                             </div>
                                         </div>